projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 files.
 Instructions about customizing these settings can be found in :ref:`getting-started-hypervisor-configuration`.

-One binary for all platforms and all usage scenarios is currently not supported, primarily because dynamic configuration parsing is restricted in the ACRN hypervisor for the following reasons:
+One binary for all platforms and all usage scenarios is not supported.
+Dynamic configuration parsing is not used in the ACRN hypervisor for these reasons:

 - **Maintain functional safety requirements.** Implementing dynamic parsing introduces dynamic objects, which violate functional safety requirements.